 B2.
 Post-graduate studies

-In connection with a scholarship for graduates (B2), it is possible to apply for a grant to cover general expenses caused to the institute allowing the use of the work site and equipment, the amount of which is a maximum of 20% of the approved personal scholarship.
+In connection with a grant for graduates (B2), it is possible to apply for a grant to cover general expenses caused to the institute allowing the use of the work site and equipment, the amount of which is a maximum of 20% of the approved personal scholarship.
 A letter of permission for the work to be carried out at a certain institute, signed by the head of the institute in question, must be attached to the application.
-Money to cover overhead expenses is paid directly to the institute’s account in a single installment.
+Money to cover overhead expenses is paid directly to the institute’s account in a single instalment.

 B3.
-Other personal scholarships
+Other personal grants

 Application to the Energy Policy Research Group (EPRG), University of Cambridge

-Recipients of grants or scholarships who live in Finland are obligated to insure themselves with the Farmers’ Social Insurance Institution if they work uninterruptedly for at least four months with a grant or scholarship awarded from Finland.
-In addition the scholarship should be at least equal to the minimal MYEL income level (1238,43 €) when converted into MYEL income (3715,29 €).
+Recipients of grants who live in Finland are obligated to insure themselves with the Farmers’ Social Insurance Institution if they work uninterruptedly for at least four months with a grant awarded from Finland.
+In addition the grant should be at least equal to the minimal MYEL income level (1238,43 €) when converted into MYEL income (3715,29 €).
 The recipient’s pension security is defined based on the confirmed MYEL income, in the same way as an agricultural entrepreneur.
 Sickness Allowance is paid according MYEL.
 MYEL starts to pay allowance on 4 th working day after first sick day.
 In the case of an accident, allowance is paid from second sickness day if the inability to works continues more than three consecutive days.

-It is also possible to work abroad using the scholarship, subject to certain conditions.
+It is also possible to work abroad using the grant, subject to certain conditions.
 The law concerning the application of social security law based on accommodation is to change so that those ensured with MYEL may remain covered by Finnish social security legislation for ten years while working abroad.
 If the person wants to have Finnish social security in abroad, please contact Finnish Centre for Pension (www.etk.fi) before leaving abroad.
 If you will stay outside EU / EEA, you should also contact The Social insurance Institute of Finland ( www.kela.fi).
 If you stay within Europe, it would be beneficial to get social security card, which enables healthy care within EU.
 More information in www.mela.fi.

 The student commits to taking care of his/her pension insurance payments, life- and sickness insurances as well as other liabilities towards the employer.